-All shrub species must be planted at 1.3 litre to 5 litre grades.
+All shrub species must be planted at 1.5 litre to 5 litre grades.

-All tree species must be planted at reater than 2.5 litre grades.
+All tree species must be planted at 5 litre grade minimum.

 All non-street trees must be staked with a rough sawn pine H4 stake with a biodegradable